oxylabs/how-to-scrape-google-images/README.md

 ## Scrape Google Images using Oxylabs’ Google Images Scraper API

 You can also scrape public Google Images data with [Google Images Search API](https://oxylabs.io/products/scraper-api/serp/google/images).
 Keep in mind that this is a paid tool but you may get a free 7-day trial.
-Once you get a trial or a subscription, to use this API, you must create a user account on the Oxylabs dashboard and get the API credentials.
+Once you get the trial (or a subscription), you'll have to create a user account on the Oxylabs dashboard and get the API credentials.
 These credentials will be used in the later stages.

 ## Step 1 - Setting up the environment